sharinglaw.net

 Information and Referral: 1-800-842-1508

-Information on numerous departments that operate programs of interest to the disabled (Services to People with Disabilities ,the Bureau of Rehabilitation Services) and detailed information on programs for those with disabilities, including ConnPACE (prescription coverage for those with low incomes but not eligible for Medicaid) and Medicaid for the Employed Disabled.
+Information on numerous departments that operate programs of interest to the disabled (Services to People with Disabilities ,the Bureau of Rehabilitation Services) and detailed information on programs for those with disabilities, including Medicaid for the Employed Disabled (if you want to see the fine print on the Working Disabled program, click HERE -- also here is a link to a DSS summary of this program, reprinted/edited by me),

 CT Insurance Department

-Includes page with Medicare supplemental policy rates in Connecticut (PDF); page on companies offering supplemental policies; page on HMO external appeals; and page on "managed care in Connecticut" including patient rights.
+Includes page with Medicare supplemental policy rates in Connecticut (PDF) and page on companies offering supplemental policies.

-Independent State agency created to safeguard and advance the civil and human rights of people with disabilities in Connecticut by providing information, referrals, consultations, organizing assistance to local groups, and various types and levels of advocacy assistance.
-Resources page provides address/phone contact information to a mammorth array of groups and programs, and has now added links.
-Also tracks pending legislation.
+Replaced Office of Protection and Advocacy - safeguards and advances the civil and human rights of people with disabilities in Connecticut by providing information, referrals, consultations, organizing assistance to local groups, and various types and levels of advocacy assistance including bringing lawsuits relating to disability discrimination.

 Disabled American Veterans - CT chapter